 Plus500 Products In The US

 Plus500 allows traders in 50+ countries to speculate with contracts for difference (CFD) on commodities, crypto, shares, indices, ETFs, options, and forex.
-But the United States is not included because CFD trading is illegal nationwide.
+As of 2023, Plus500 also offers Futures trading in the US“.

 Plus500 offers two distinct products for US traders.
 These are: